MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 - File modifications, such as changes in file size, access control lists, and hash of the content.
 - Registry modifications such as changes in size, access control lists, type, and content.

+## Data collection

+File integrity monitoring uses the Microsoft Defender for Endpoint agent to collect data from machines.

+> [!Note]
+> The older method of data collection uses the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
+Support for using the MMA will end in November 2024.
+For a quick overview of the differences between new and old methods, read our [Tech Community blog](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/introducing-the-new-file-integrity-monitoring-with-defender-for/ba-p/4252051).

+- The Defender for Endpoint agent collects data from machines in accordance with the files and resources defined for file integrity monitoring.
+    - Data collected by the Defender for Endpoint agent is stored for access and analysis in a Log Analytics workspace.
+    - Collected file integrity monitoring data is part of the the [500 MB benefit included in Defender for Servers Plan 2](defender-for-servers-overview.md#using-the-free-data-ingestion-benefit).
-File integrity monitoring provides details about the change, including the source of the change, account details, indication of who made the changes, and information about the initiating process.
+- File integrity monitoring provides details about the file/resource change, including the source of the change, account details, indication of who made the changes, and information about the initiating process.

+### Migrating to the new collection method

+Follow the steps to [migrate file integrity monitoring](migrate-file-integrity-monitoring.md) from using the MMA to using the Defender for Endpoint agent.

+## Configuring file integrity monitoring

+After enabling Defender for Servers Plan 2, you enable and configure file integrity monitoring.
+It isn't enabled by default.

+- You select a Log Analytics workspace in which to store change events for monitored files/resources.
+You can use an existing workspace, or define a new one.
+- Defender for Cloud recommends resources to monitor with file integrity monitoring, and you can customize additional monitoring.
+- After selecting a workspace you review and customize what you want to monitor.
+Defender for Cloud recommends resources to include by default in the file integrity monitoring list, and you can define your own.

 ## Choosing what to monitor